nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Marking specific field in student: `mark`

-Use `mark` command to mark a specific field of a student in the address book.<br>
+Use `mark` command to mark a specific field of a student in Pupilist.<br>
 **Usage**: View mode only

 It requires one field: